Prabodh Mehta

-Prabodh Kirtilal Mehta was an Indian diamond merchant.
-He is the son of the Late Shri Kirtilal Mehta and the founder of Lilavati Hospital and Research Centre. was the trustee of Lilavati Hospital and a chairman of the Gembel Diamond NV, Kay Diamond and Joint Managing Director of Pace Gems in Dubai.
+Prabodh Kirtilal Mehta (21 August 1936 – 3 November 2020) was an Indian diamond merchant.
+He is the son of the Late Shri Kirtilal Mehta and the founder of Lilavati Hospital and Research Centre.

+He was the trustee of Lilavati Hospital and a chairman of the Gembel Diamond NV, Kay Diamond and Joint Managing Director of Pace Gems in Dubai.

 Early life

 At age 17 Prabodh Mehta joined Gembel European NV to assist his father Kirtilal Mehta in the diamond business.
 He was known for his diamond creations.

-Along with his school education he gained knowledge of the diamond industry that helped build his career in the field of diamond sales.
+Along with his school education, he gained knowledge of the diamond industry that helped build his career in the field of diamond sales.

 Career

 In 1953, Mehta left for Antwerp, Belgium to launch his company of Gembel European NV.
 After this, he visited Mumbai to set up diamond manufacturing units.
 He was CEO of Pace Gems, Member Of Board Of Directors Gembel European Sales and Adesh International and COO for Adesh Gems.